gethop-dev/hop-documentation/docs/source/reference/aws-infrastructure/main.rst

 are shared with the testing environment:

 * VPC, Subnets and networking-related resources.
-* Elastic Load Balancer.
+* AWS Elastic Load Balancer.
-* Elastic Container Registry.
+* AWS Elastic Container Registry.

 .. note::

-   S3, RDS, Cloudwatch and Cognito resources are optional, and the user can choose to provision them or not in the ``settings.edn`` file.
+   S3, RDS, Cloudwatch and Cognito resources are optional, and the user can choose to provision them or not in the settings file.

 Security considerations
 -----------------------